Brian Sewell: Death and legacy

 Sewell died of cancer on 19 September 2015 at the age of 84 at his home in London.
-The Sewell-Hohler Syndicate (named after Brian Sewell and E.C.
+The Sewell-Hohler Syndicate (named after Sewell and E.C.
 Hohler) was launched at Sewell's alma mater, the Courtauld Institute of Art, on 19 September 2016, one year after his death.
-The society served to promote, in the spirit of Brian Sewell, interest in the arts and art criticism through conferences, interviews and debates.
+The society served to promote, in the spirit of Sewell, interest in the arts and art criticism through conferences, interviews and debates.
 The Brian Sewell Archive is held at the Paul Mellon Centre for Studies in British Art in London.
 It contains papers collected and created by Sewell over the course of his life which includes personal items such as correspondence, photographs, passports, and programmes for cultural events, as well as material relating to his work as an art historian, critic, journalist, author, collector, dealer and media figure.
 The collection reflects Sewell's diverse interests and includes material on the arts, and also to the other loves of his life: dogs, cars and travel.

 In September 2024, as part of its inaugural weekly edition, the London Standard used artificial intelligence to write a Sewell-inspired review of the National Gallery's Van Gogh: Poets and Lovers exhibition.
 The Standards interim chief executive Paul Kanareck said that the use of artificial intelligence to imitate Sewell was "experimental" and had been approved by the critic's estate.